bitcoinNottingham/Bitcoin-Meetup-Template/readme.md

 (What part of a city, country or community do you consider yourself to be one of?)

 ### What bitcoin thing did you bring?
-Now everyone has spoken(or not) let's delve a little deeper, once round the room again to show off your bitcoin merch or thing and discover knoweldge gaps and education requirements
+Now everyone has spoken(or not) let's delve a little deeper, once round the room again to show off your bitcoin merch or thing and discover knowledge gaps and education requirements
 - 1. What is your Name or Handle?
 - 2. What awesome Bitcoin merch are you showing off and does it have a story behind it?
 - 3. What 1 thing about Bitcoin is puzzling you or fascinating you at the moment?